ome/www.openmicroscopy.org/_posts/2015-12-03-bio-formats-cpp-5-1-6.md

 ---
 Today we have released the binary builds of Bio-Formats-C++ 5.1.6, together with the ome-cmake-superbuild package used for building Bio-Formats-C++ and its dependencies on Windows and other platforms.

-See [http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.6/](http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.6/) for links to the source releases, documentation and API reference, and binary builds for a number of platforms.
+See [archived downloads](http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.6/) for links to the source releases, documentation and API reference, and binary builds for a number of platforms.

 Bio-Formats C++ changes include: